-The bacon adds extra fat and juiciness to the lean pork tenderloins.
-I partially cook the bacon before wrapping the pork to eliminate some of the fat.
+The bacon adds extra fat, flavor, and juiciness to the mild, lean pork tenderloin.
+To lessen the amount of fat, partially cook the bacon before wrapping the pork.
 The bacon should still be flexible enough to wrap around the meat.
-You may use pre-cooked packaged bacon as well.
+You may use pre-cooked packaged bacon if you'd like.

-- 1 tablespoon of garlic powder
+- 1 tablespoon garlic powder

-- 1 teaspoon dried crumbled leaf basil
+- 1 teaspoon basil

-- 1/2 teaspoon dried crumbled leaf oregano
+- 1/2 teaspoon oregano

-- 1 teaspoon freshly ground black pepper
+- 1 teaspoon black pepper

-- 3 slices of bacon, partially cooked
+- 3 to 4 strips bacon, partially cooked

-Heat the oven to 375 F (190 C/Gas 5).
+- Heat the oven to 375 F (190 C/Gas 5).

 - Wrap the pork with bacon and secure with toothpicks.
 You can partially cook the bacon in a skillet to render some of the fat.
 It should still be flexible for wrapping around the pork.

 Tips and Variations